Hong Kong's Lam appeals for calm but offers no concessions after election drubbing

 “The majority of the people still support the (pro-democracy) movement so it is up to them (Beijing) to respond.
 If they don’t respond with any kind of concessions, I think the protests would go on for some time.”

+(This story refiles to correct day of the week in the first paragraph to Tuesday (not Friday))

-Reporting By Clare Jim, Jessie Pang, Sharon Tam, Marius Zaharia and Noah Sin; Writing by Anne Marie Roantree & Poppy McPherson; Editing by Paul Tait, Simon Cameron-Moore and Angus MacSwan
+Reporting By Clare Jim, Jessie Pang, Sharon Tam, Marius Zaharia and Noah Sin; Writing by Anne Marie Roantree & Poppy McPherson; Editing by Paul Tait, Simon Cameron-Moore and Mark Heinrich